ESF-Works

 Research

-• research into the specific barriers to employment experienced by BME ex-offenders
+Working with the University of Manchester, Ascend has conducted extensive research into the specific barriers to employment experienced by BME ex-offenders and a Consultation with Employers report

-Resilience and skills development:
+Resiliance and skills development

-Recording and learning attainment
+Receording and learning attainment.

 Employer engagement